timothylimyl/Vision-Backbone/readme.md

 [Implementation notes, densenet.py :]() Implemented following the paper, the paper is thankfully very clear on its implementation and the same configuration scales to all unlike ResNet that introduces a new block.
 To ensure correctness, I debugged layer/block by layer/block to ensure that the feature map size matches the paper.
-I hope to visualise the model in the future.

 ### [Technique] SENet/Block 2017